-The purpose of this Blog site is to share some of what is most important to me.
-Plus, I’d like to share some of the insights I’ve learned “along the way” (Jacob 4:2).
-In my heart, I’m just a simple man with a testimony of our Savior Jesus Christ and the restored Gospel.
-But, I have also lived an extraordinary and enjoyable life, and I want to share some of the highlights.
-I have so many good memories.
+In addition to this Edgar Family Website, I have a personal Blog site (Insights of a Fellow Traveler).
+This page provides a portal to that site.
+The purpose of the Blog site is to allow me a place to record thoughts that are most important to me.
+Plus, it’s a space for me to share some insights I’ve learned “along the way” (Jacob 4:2).
+In my heart and mind, I’m just a simple man with a testimony of our Savior Jesus Christ, and of the restored Gospel.
+But, I have also lived an extraordinary and enjoyable life, and I want to share some of the insights.
+I have so many good memories …and, a few setbacks.

-At age 19, I was called to serve a two year Full-Time Mission for the Church of Jesus Christ of Latter-day Saints.
-I served in the North Central States Mission.
+Then, at age 19, I accepted a call to serve a two year Full-Time Mission for the Church of Jesus Christ of Latter-day Saints.
+I served in the North Central States Mission (1966-1968).
 Afterward, I came home and was confronted with a possible military draft and an assignment to Vietnam.
-Rather than be drafted, I joined the United States Air Force and served tours in England, Southeast Asia, and Germany.
+In 1968, rather than be drafted, I joined the United States Air Force and served tours in England, Southeast Asia, and Germany.
 I separated from the service long enough to attend and graduate from Brigham Young University-Provo.
 After graduation, I reentered the Air Force and served as a Foreign Affairs Officer.
 My primary area of responsibility (AOR) was the Middle East.
 I lived and traveled in many countries (Far East, Western Europe, and the Middle/Near East).
 I retired after serving 24 years on active duty.

-I have been privileged to be married to two wonderful women.
-Sadly, after 15 years of marriage, my dear wife (Jenny) passed away suddenly due to a heart problem, and I became a single parent with seven (7) children.
-Six years later, I met Kathy Platt.
-She was soft spoken, beautiful and kind.
-It didn’t bother her that I was a military man, nor that I had seven children.
+I have been privileged to be married to two beautiful and wonderful women (not at the same time).
+Sadly, after 15 years of marriage, my dear wife Jenny Marie became seriously ill and passed away suddenly (due to a congenital heart condition).
+I became a single parent with seven (7) beautiful children between ages of 5 months and 13 years.
+Six years later, I met Katherine Elizabeth Platt (Kathy).
+She was soft-spoken, beautiful, and kind.
+It didn’t seem to bother her that I was an active-duty military man, nor that I had seven children at home.
 And, she even seemed to like me.
-We dated for several months and eventually were married.
-We have been married now for more than 29 years.
-I am proud to be the father of 10 children and 31 grandchildren.
+We dated for several months and eventually we were married.
+We have been together now for more than 30 happy years.
+And today, we are the very proud parents of 10 adult children and 32 grandchildren.